 English Learners in NUSD

-NUSD currently serves over 15,000 students Pre-K through age 22 (including charter schools).
-Approximately 15% of Natomas’ students are English Learners, with 2,000 students speaking 49 different languages.
+NUSD currently serves over 11,000 students Pre-K through age 22.
+Approximately 12% of Natomas’ students are English Learners, with 1,400 students speaking 55 different languages.
 More than half of all students in NUSD, including the independent charters, receive Free and Reduced Lunch.
 Natomas serves nearly 800 homeless families, 1,500 students in special education; and provides mental health services to nearly 10% of the students.
-Approximately 80 students live in foster care.
 Just under 62% of the district’s students fall into one or more of the three “high needs” categories: low-income, English Learners, or foster students – criteria identified as a priority in the state’s Local Control Funding Formula (LCFF).

 The largest language of ELs spoken is Spanish at just over 50%.
 Additionally, the most common languages spoken by EL families are:

 - Russian 3%

 - Arabic 2%

 - Vietnamese 2%

 There are newcomers (here 12 months or less) averaging under 5% while Long-Term English Learners (LTELs) average approximately 30%.

 19% of our ELs are also students with an individualized education plan (IEPs).
 Approximately 60 ELs a year are in foster care and/or homeless.